Understanding the 90-Day Rule: An Updated Immigration Guide

 Visa Fraud Could Land You a Lifetime Ban

-How to Comply With the 90-Day Rule
+How to Comply With the USCIS 90-Day Rule

-Alternatively, you can leave the country when your visa expires and then apply for a green card or dual intent visa.
+Alternatively, you can leave the country when your visa expires and apply for a green card or dual intent visa.

 What Happens to Recent Entries?